A PT’s Opinion on the Best Footwear and Insoles for Flat Feet

 It's even better if it's elevated around the midsole to support the arch.
 This arch support will help maintain the foot in alignment and preserve the integrity of the kinetic chain, limiting the chances of injury.

-Insoles for barefoot shoes can provide support to your feet without compromising the comfort found from barefoot shoes.
-The insoles are flexible and mold to the contours of your feet, improving overall comfort by lessening the impact of your foot with the ground.
+Insoles for barefoot shoes can provide support to your feet without compromising the comfort found in barefoot shoes.
+The insoles are flexible and mold to the contours of your feet, improving overall comfort by lessening the impact of your foot on the ground.

 Elevated Heel